Ditzy Scene

 "Ditzy Scene" is a song by English rock band Cardiacs.
 It was released as a limited edition EP on Org Records in 2007, and was the band's last EP/single to be released in frontman Tim Smith's lifetime, as well as their most recent to be composed of entirely new material until 2025.
-The three tracks on the EP, transformed, feature on the band's sixth and final album, LSD (2025).
+The three tracks on the EP, transformed, feature on the band's sixth album, LSD (2025).

 "Ditzy Scene" was included in Progs list of Knifeworld frontman Kavus Torabi's Guide to Cardiacs.
 In 2018, the Alphabet Business Concern rereleased the song on Bandcamp.

 Writing and recording

 "Ditzy Scene" was written by Tim Smith and Kavus Torabi.
 It was the first of several songs written following a Cardiacs' line-up change in 2004.
 Torabi wrote the lyrics after beginning to record their sixth album, provisionally titled LSD, in 2005.
 He said it was planned to be remixed for the album:

 I'm not mad on the mix of it, so the plan would've been to remix it for the LSD album that never happened.
 I love the tune.
 It was the first thing that we did with that new line-up and it was a new thing.

 The band recorded "Ditzy Scene" at Smith's own recording studio Apollo 8 in Autumn 2007, shortly before the last Cardiacs tour.
 Torabi wrote the lyrics to Smith's arrangement, as well as playing the guitar solo for the intro.
 The intro, according to Torabi, was extremely hard to play, requiring complete concentration from the band.
 They recorded the song with tapes.
 Along with Smith, vocals were provided by Torabi, bass player Jim Smith, Claire Lemmon and "special guest star" Suzanne Kirby.

 In an interview with Prog, Torabi described his first reaction to the song's structure whilst recording: "When we started recording it was like 'Fucking hell ... here we go!'
 When those girl vocals came in at the start, going 'Aaah aaah!' it was a real goosebump moment and I thought 'Okay, we've really got something here ...'
 It's just brilliant."

 The entire EP's contents ("Ditzy Scene", "Gen", and "Made All Up") was re-recorded for the band's final album, LSD (2025), using Tim's original recorded vocal takes, as he had been rendered immobile and unable to speak as a result of his dystonia episode in 2008 and died in 2020.